-LeadIQ communicates with Salesforce using API calls.
+LeadIQ communicates with Salesforce using Representational State Transfer (REST) API.
 Your Salesforce has a limited number of API calls that can be made in a given period of time.
-This is determined by your Salesforce subscription.
+This limit is imposed by your Salesforce subscription, not LeadIQ.
 When you run out of API calls, apps will no longer be able to communicate with your Salesforce.
 Therefore it's important not to run out.

 When does LeadIQ make API calls and why?